finos/common-domain-model/documentation/source/documentation.rst

 * **Composable and normalised model representation** of the eligible collateral schedule for initial and variation margin into a directly machine readable format.

-* **Linking of legal agreement into contract** through the CDM referencing mechanism.
+* **Linking of legal agreement into a contract object** through the CDM referencing mechanism.

-* **Mapping to ISDA Create derivative documentation negotiation platform**: Ingestion of JSON sample files generated from the ISDA Create platform for the elections associated with these agreements has been implemented to demonstrate connectivity between ISDA Create and the CDM.
-(The ISDA CSA for Variation Margin is not yet represented in ISDA Create.)
-A specific set of synonyms associated to the ``ISDA_Create_1_0`` synonym source has been developed to enable this mapping (see *Mapping* section).
+* **Mapping to ISDA Create derivative documentation negotiation platform**: Ingestion of JSON sample files generated from the ISDA Create for samples of executed documents  has been implemented to demonstrate connectivity between ISDA Create and the CDM.
+	This validated the all the necessarty permutaions of elections and data associated with the supported agreements.
+	A specific set of synonyms associated to the ``ISDA_Create_1_0`` source has been developed to establish mappings and enable this ingestion (see *Mapping* section).
+	(NB: The ISDA CSA for Variation Margin is not yet represented in ISDA Create - the CDM representaion of this document is tested with alternative external sample data.)

 Design Principles